Elizabeth Fulton Hester

-Elizabeth Fulton Hester was an American missionary, Confederate States of America nurse, and early suffragette who was active in Indian Territory and later the U.S. state of Oklahoma.
+Elizabeth Fulton Hester was an American missionary, Confederate States of America nurse, and early advocate for women's suffrage who was active in Indian Territory and later the U.S. state of Oklahoma.

 Early life

 Elizabeth Fulton Hester was born in Georgia on January 6, 1839, to Reverend Defau Tallerand Fulton and his wife.
 Defau Fulton had left Virginia to become a Methodist missionary to the Cherokee in North Georgia.
 She graduated from the Southern Masonic Female Seminary in Covington, Georgia in 1855.

 Missionary work and teaching

 In 1856, she moved to Tishomingo, Chickasaw Nation, Indian Territory to work at a missionary school.
 In 1861, she moved with her husband, George Hester, to Boggy Depot, Choctaw Nation, Indian Territory.
 She taught at the national school organized by the Choctaw Nation.
 In 1878, she returned to Tishomingo helped form Indian Territory Woman's Foreign Missionary Society of the Methodist Episcopal Church, South.
 She advocated for women's suffrage.
 After her George's death in 1901, she moved to Muskogee, Oklahoma and founded the city's Muskogee Day Nursery.
 In 1917, she became the first woman to speak in the Oklahoma Capitol.